candiceT233/flow-viz-mcp/README.md

 4. **Use Natural Language** to request analyses:
    - "Generate a Sankey diagram for the ddmd workflow"
+   - "Generate a Sankey diagram for the ddmd workflow with only stage 1 and 2 tasks"
    - "Analyze the critical path using volume as the metric"
    - "Show me flow statistics for tasks openmm_0 through openmm_3"
+   - "List all stages in the ddmd workflow"

 #### Cursor IDE Integration